synsypa/4150_project/README.md

   * A diagram of the data with the least-squares line,
   * A graphical depiction of residuals
   * R2

-## Additional Plots (NOT YET IMPLEMENTED)
-1. Average Returns by Variance Scatter
- * Whole Sample
- * By Sector
- * By Season
-2. Integrate Market Cap, Beta

 (Data from Google Finance for year of 2014)